-Caulfield Racecourse in Melbourne is governed by the Melbourne Racing Club, which also controls thoroughbred racing at Sandown Betfair Park and Mornington Racing Club.
+Caulfield Racecourse is governed by the Melbourne Racing Club, which also controls thoroughbred racing at Sandown and Mornington Racing Club.

-There are many feature and Group One races at Caulfield throughout the year.
-During the Australian Autumn Racing Carnival, the Blue Diamond Stakes is an important prelude to Sydney's Golden Slipper.
+In late February, Caulfield's Blue Diamond Stakes for 2yo's is an important prelude to Sydney's Golden Slipper.
 The 3 day Caulfield Cup Carnival in mid October culminates in the 2400m Group One Caulfield Cup.
-For more information about the Caulfield Cup Carnival and racing at Caulfield, visit the official MRC website www.melbourneracingclub.net.au.

 Caulfield Racecourse Map & Barriers Guide: